 For example, the total earnings available for distribution with XYZ Inc is $500,000, and the total outstanding paid-up capital is 10000 stocks.
 XYZ Inc decides to issue a stock dividend in view of shortages of cash at 25%.
 Thus the total outstanding stocks now stand at 12500.

 |Total Outstanding shares||10000||12500|

 There are some downsides of stock dividends as well.
 While the stock dividend strategy offers advantages, it may also be disadvantageous in the following ways:

-- The market may perceive declaration of stock dividends as an acute shortage of cash or distress in the company.
-Such a pessimistic assumption may give rise to a selling spree of the stock and the price may start spiraling down.
+- The market may perceive the declaration of stock dividends as an acute shortage of cash or distress in the company.
+Such a pessimistic assumption may give rise to a selling spree of the stock, and the price may start spiraling down.

-- As investors, who are not a privy to the internal management of the company it may be difficult to judge the true intentions of the top management.
-They remain at the mercy of the company and shall never know whether the decision of the company was genuine or was just a way to hoard cash.
+- As investors who are not privy to the company’s internal management, it may not be easy to judge the true intentions of the top management.
+They remain at the mercy of the company and shall never know whether the company’s decision was genuine or just a way to hoard cash.

-- A company may actually be better off paying cash dividend rather than diverting the precious funds to a risky project, the returns of which are uncertain.
+- A company may actually be better off paying cash dividends rather than diverting the precious funds to a risky project, the returns of which are uncertain.